I teach yoga and meditation. Students tell me my style is clear, calm and warm; making sure everyone enjoys a safe and fun practice.

 I started leading yoga (asana classes) years ago, so my fellow yogis could continue their practice if our teachers couldn’t make it.
 Starting to teach like this makes you realise how much more you need to learn.

 Encouraged by my teachers, I took the RYT 200-hour qualification here in the UK, graduating with camyoga in November 2016.

-I’ve practised yoga for about 7 years, usually Ashtanga.
+I’ve practised yoga since 2010, usually Ashtanga Vinyasa.
 I had no interest before that, happy to swim, run and lift weights, with meditation giving me all the headspace and relaxation I needed.
 I first tried yoga when my employer (RSC) set up free classes, thinking I’d hate it.
 But yoga takes many forms and the stereotype in my head was shattered by Ben Beswick’s strong and disciplined Ashtanga Vinyasa approach.

 I don’t live for yoga but it helps me live better.
 I have a damaged shoulder and defective hip.
 Yoga sorts that.
 I spend long hours writing at a computer.
 Yoga sorts that.
 I find English winters depressing.
 Yoga sorts that.
 And so on.

-I’m grateful to and inspired by my teachers, in particular Ben for passing on the Ashtanga Primary Series, plus Peter Hodder, Ambra Vallo, Jana Czipin and Veronica Winter.
+I’m grateful to and inspired by my teachers, in particular Ben for passing on the Ashtanga Primary Series, plus Peter Hodder, Jana Czipin, Veronica Winter and Ambra Vallo.
 And at camyoga: Bev Nolan, Rachael Moore and Tiffany Thorne.

-Since starting my own practice in 2000, I now have 12 years’ experience teaching and guiding meditation classes in various settings, including businesses, yoga workshops and networking groups.
+Since 2004 (four years after starting my own practice) I’ve been teaching and guiding meditation classes in various settings, including businesses, yoga workshops, festivals and networking groups.

 I’m fortunate to have found superb clear Buddhist teachers but the meditations I lead for yoga and organisations are entirely secular, focused on relaxation, mindfulness and clarity.